textileio/community/docs/hub/accounts.md

 ## Account setup

 The next step is to initialize an account.
-The Hub CLI use magic-link signin, so it only requires you to enter and verify a valid email.
+The Hub CLI use magic-link sign in, so it only requires you to enter and verify a valid email.

 ### Initialize